 Robert Aden Long

-Robert Arden Long was born in Martinsville, Indiana, the day after Christmas 1945.
+Robert Arden Long was born in Martinsville, Indiana.
 After graduating from Frankfort High School (1964) in Frankfort, Indiana, Long attended Indiana University.
 As an undergraduate, he served as President of both the IU Student Foundation and Phi Gamma Delta.
 Additionally, he served on the Student Supreme Court and was a member of the Marching Hundred.
 After receiving his A. B. degree in Economics (1968), long enrolled at the IU School of Law.

 Upon receiving his JD in 1971, Long joined the Los Angeles offices of Latham & Watkins.
 He would remain with the firm for more than 30 years, primarily focusing on complex business litigation and trial practice.
 Long also developed a specialty in representing major law firms in professional liability and partnership matters.
 He served as Managing Partner of Latham & Watkins from 1992 to 1997.
 Long was elected to the American College of Trial Lawyers, and served as a member of the California Commission on Access to Justice, a collaborative effort dedicated to finding long-term solutions to the lack of legal assistance for low-income Californians.